×

 5. Wendy’s Superbar

 It may be in the name, but nothing was super about this.
 In the late ‘80s, Wendy’s offered hungry patrons a chance to indulge in all-you-can-eat bars.
 Three, in fact!
-You could choose from pasta, salads, or Mexican food, and while that sounds good on paper, the poor quality control and lackluster food took this down not long after.
+You could choose from pasta, salads, or Mexican food, and while that sounds good on paper, the poor quality control and lackluster food took it all down soon after.

 6. Burger King’s Ribs